Healer (video games)

 A healer is a type of character class in video gaming.
 When a game includes a health game mechanic and multiple classes, often one of the classes will be designed around the restoration of allies' health, known as healing, in order to delay or prevent their defeat.
 Such a class can be referred to as a healer.
 In addition to healing, healer classes are sometimes associated with buffs to assist allies in other ways, and nukes to contribute to the offense when healing is unnecessary.

-A description of Healers from the NetHack Guidebook is as follows:

 When both healer and tank classes exist, a common grouping strategy is for the healer to focus healing on an allied tank, while the tank prevents other allies, including the healer, from losing health.

 Healers are often represented as a fantasy spell-caster (such as a cleric, druid or shaman), a realistic combat specialist (such as a medic or paladin), a science-fiction technician (such as a repairman or engineer), or the like.
+Often, female gamers are associated with or stereotyped as always playing healer-class characters, with such characters being noted as often female as well.